GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-python-as-second-language.md

 relatedhide: true
 ---

+<meta name="description" content="A moderately comprehensive,
+no nonsense guide to programming in Python for those already proficient in other languages.">
+<meta name ="keywords" content="programming, second language, python, learning,
+computer science, experienced, programmer">

 <p>
 A moderately comprehensive, no nonsense guide to programming in Python for those already proficient in other languages.